 - Work is currently taking place to deliver the Rotherham Digital Inclusion Strategy.
 This has significant equalities implications, as national data finds that digital exclusion is more prevalent amongst the elderly, disabled, and individuals from BAME and socially deprived communities.
-To help identify the barriers in Rotherham a 3rd party organisation will be commissioned to engage with residents, communities, businesses, and organisations. - Work is continuing to further develop the Council's Wellbeing Programme.
-There is a dedicated wellbeing page which is accessible from the intranet home page providing details of upcoming events, access to workshops and signposts to the support available.
-Since September 2020, 41 wellbeing sessions have been delivered and 720 staff have attended. - To support young people across the borough into employment, the Council successfully applied to be a Kickstart employer in early 2021 and identified 89 available placements that would be suitable as part of this scheme.
-As of 5 August, 29 young people were undertaking a placement.
+To help identify the barriers in Rotherham, a third party organisation will be commissioned to engage with residents, communities, businesses, and organisations. - Work is continuing to further develop the Council's wellbeing programme which was launched in early 2021.
+There is a dedicated wellbeing page which is accessible from the intranet home page providing details of upcoming events, access to workshops and signposting to the support available. - To support young people across the borough into employment, the Council successfully applied to be a Kickstart employer in early 2021 and identified 89 available placements that would be suitable as part of this scheme.
+By 5 January 2022, 47 people had started a Kickstart role, 2 people will start in late January and interviews are about to take place for one further role.

-• The opportunity to become a Change Champion has been promoted to staff across the Council, allowing staff to input into the Big Hearts Big Changes programme's key areas and act as a critical friend, become an early adopter of new ideas and collectively help to find solutions to challenges.
+• The opportunity to become a Change Champion has been promoted to staff across the Council, allowing staff to input into the Big Hearts Big Changes programme and act as a critical friend, become an early adopter of new ideas, and collectively help to find solutions to challenges.